Training one of the world's most influential cancer research organisations

-The Institute of Cancer Research (ICR), one of the top four centres for cancer research and treatment worldwide, has called in the IT training consultancy Optimum to design and develop end-user training for three areas following the implementation of the HR module to its Unit4 Business World (Agresso) ERP system.
+The Institute of Cancer Research (ICR), one of the top four centres for cancer research and treatment worldwide, called in Optimum, the IT training consultancy, to design and develop end-user training for three areas following the implementation of the HR module in Unit4 Business World (Agresso).

-The introduction of human resources (HR), payroll and financial management information systems (MIS) functionality is designed to enable ICR to streamline processes and extend its online capabilities while within these specific areas, all using a common infrastructure.
+The introduction of human resources (HR), payroll, and financial management information systems (MIS) functionality was designed to enable ICR to streamline processes and extend its online capabilities while using a common infrastructure within these specific areas.

-“We’re changing key processes and introducing functionality that will eventually affect all our staff,” said Ian Nicholson, ICR’s Interim Corporate Applications and Projects Manager.
+“We were changing key processes and introducing functionality that would eventually affect all our staff,” said Ian Nicholson, ICR’S Interim Corporate Applications and Projects Manager.
 “So we wanted bespoke, professionally produced end-user training courses and materials based on our specific system configuration, rather than just relying on generic Agresso documentation.”

-Optimum has extensive training expertise in Business World (Agresso) so was able to carry out a short period of detailed knowledge transfer with ICR and then produce three training packages, tailored to meet the specific needs of each of the departments involved.
+Optimum has extensive training expertise in Unit4 Business World so was able to carry out a short period of highly-detailed knowledge transfer with ICR, and then produce three training packages, each of which was tailored to meet the specific needs of the departments involved.

-Within HR ICR has a small team of systems specialists who were closely involved in designing the new processes.
-They wanted to cascade down their own end-user training so Optimum created trainer packs for them and produced a detailed reference guide that is being widely used.
+Within HR, ICR has a small team of systems specialists who were closely involved in designing the new processes.
+They wanted to cascade down their own end-user training, so Optimum created trainer packs for them and produced a detailed reference guide that is now being widely used.
 To give added support, Optimum designed and delivered short courses on Agresso Smart Client functionality and an introduction to the HR module.

 “The HR training has been a big tick,” Nicholson said.
 “It’s working very well.”

-A trainer pack and reference guide were also developed for the small MIS team, while the payroll department opted just to have detailed process manuals to refer back to.
+A trainer pack and reference guide were developed for the small MIS team, while the Payroll department opted to have detailed process manuals to refer back to.
 All the materials were handed over to the ICR to adapt and update as they developed and extended their use of the new module’s functionality.